aaghouse/Cybersecurity_ML/README.md

 * sklearn, pandas, numpi, time, ConfusionMatrixDisplay, RocCurveDisplay

 ## Project Description
 Data collected has 461,043 records.
 We use this data to train the model to learn and identify threats.
 Once trained we perform binary classification to identify threats.
+Once threat has been identified we then identify the type of threat using multi class classification.

 ## Needs of this project
 - ML modeling skills, python
 - data exploration/descriptive statistics
 - data processing/cleaning
-- statistical classification modeling
+- statistical classification modeling (binary and multi class), fine tuning models
+- neural networks
 - writeup/reporting

 ## Getting Started and phased execution, processes